MediaComem/comem-archidep/TEST-MATTER.md

     - What HTTP and TCP are and how they are related.
     - What an IP address and a port is, and how they are related to TCP.
+    - That there are address spaces reserved for private networks (you do not need to remember which addresses).
     - What is the hostname `localhost` and the IP address `127.0.0.1`.
     - What are the standard HTTP(S) ports (80 and 443).
     - What a well-known port or system port is and how they are different from other ports.
     - What the Domain Name System (DNS) is.

     You do not need to know:

-    - IP networks, subnetworks, reserved address spaces or network address translation.
+    - IP networks, subnetworks or network address translation.
     - The list of registered port numbers (except ports 80 and 443).
     - The Unix networking commands (`ip`, `ping`, etc).